Peadar O' Donnells, County Londonderry

 Get up close and personal with contemporary art at Void, located in an old shirt factory.
 The Patrick Street galleries and studio spaces showcase the work of established international and Irish artists free of charge.

-Use your Saturday night to sample the incredible music scene on offer in Derry.
+Sample the incredible music scene on offer in Derry~Londonderry.
 Live music plays in dozens of venues from Sandinos to Peadar O’Donnell’s to the Nerve Centre and more.
 The incredible atmosphere in the city centre bars will be more than enough to get you in the mood for a traditional celebration.

 12. Embrace the open air